-- 1. Immediately fill out the Harvest Report Stub found attached to your license or permit (or a Harvest Report card found on page 29) with the exception of the Confirmation Number (a number automatically assigned by the system which replaces the metal possession seal).
-The harvest report stub or card need NOT be detached or affixed to the deer. - 2.
+- 1. Immediately fill out the Harvest Report Stub that is part of your license or permit (or a Harvest Report card found on page 29) with the exception of the Confirmation Number (a number automatically assigned by the system which replaces the metal possession seal).
+Leave the harvest report stub attached to the license.
+The stub is not used as a tag.
+See item 2 below for tagging details. - 2.
+Restored in 2015, each deer must have a tag affixed to the carcass bearing the hunter's CID, both the date and zone of harvest, antler points and confirmation number, if applicable.
+Make your own tag or use the Deer Harvest Report Card on page 29. - 3.
 Report your harvest via the Automated Harvest Reporting System (by phone or Internet as printed on every hunting license and permit) by 8 p.m. during the Fall Bow Season or by 7 p.m. for all other seasons.
 If unable to access the Automated Harvest Reporting System by the designated time, the deer shall be reported immediately by telephone to the nearest Fish and Wildlife Law Enforcement office (see page 47 for Law Enforcement listings).
-The hunter must continue to attempt accessing the Automated Harvest Report System until they receive a Confirmation Number for that deer. - 3.
+The hunter must continue to attempt accessing the Automated Harvest Report System until they receive a Confirmation Number for that deer. - 4.
 Record your assigned Confirmation Number on your Harvest Report Stub or card.
 Keep this stub in your license holder Do not attach to the deer.
 Retain your Confirmation Number as long as the deer or its parts are in possession.
 To report the harvest of additional antlerless deer during the same season (and zone, if applicable) reuse the same Harvest Number from that season's antlerless stub for all other antlerless deer taken in this season.
 Since the license or permit stub only has space for two Confirmation Numbers, use the Harvest Report Card in this Digest (page 29) and on our website, or make your own card on which to record your harvest data and Confirmation Number for each deer.